TheoryDivision/lab_handbook/index.md

 To get access to the Case High Performance Computing Cluster, email hpc-support@case.edu and cc Jake.
+To get access to the LRI High Performance Computing Cluster, email durmaza@ccf.org and cc Jake

-Link to the cluster: https://ondemand.case.edu/pun/sys/dashboard *Note: you must be on Case Wireless or using a VPN to access.
+Link to the CWRU cluster: https://ondemand.case.edu or https://ondemand-pioneer.case.edu Access to LRI cluster, ssh 10.88.8.31

 ## lab file server